Seven species of bats live in Minnesota, all of them rather small. Four

 Removal Estimate Form.

-inspection NWC will determine what species of bats the house has, what
+inspection NBWC will determine what species of bats the house has, what

 type of roast it is.
 What physical and man made flaws we need to